 From left: ACA Executive Director Jeff Woodman, ACCA Executive Director Daniela Pogliani, Peruvian Ambassador Harold Forsyth, and ACA Board Member Bruce Babbitt (event photos by Mike B Photography).

 Babbitt used the opportunity to draw attention to the sweep of habitats Manu encompasses, which range from the cloud forests of the Andes to the Amazonian rainforest.
 ACA has concentrated its conservation efforts on the forests that lie just outside of Manu’s borders, an area which still remains endangered by mining, fire, deforestation, and climate change.
 “The region hosts a spectacular array of animals and nearly a thousand species of birds, and is home to several indigenous groups living in voluntary isolation,” Babbitt said in a statement.
 “Manu National Park…is the most beautiful and biologically important park in the entire Amazon basin.”
+Learn how you can help here.

 ACA wishes to thank Ambassador Forsyth, Mrs. Harold Forsyth, and the entire embassy staff for their generous hospitality!